 Prevalence of neck pain in subjects with metabolic syndrome—a cross-sectional population-based study

-Five articles on PainSci cite Mäntyselkä 2010: 1.
+Five pages on PainSci cite Mäntyselkä 2010: 1.
 Anxiety & Chronic Pain 2.
 The Complete Guide to Low Back Pain 3.
 The Complete Guide to Neck Pain & Cricks 4.
 6 Main Causes of Morning Back Pain 5.
 Chronic, Subtle, Systemic Inflammation

 PainSci notes on Mäntyselkä 2010: